 Discard old fabrics – the longer you keep and don’t use your old clothes, the bigger the chance of a carpet beetle infestation.
 If you have clothes, garments, and bedding that you haven’t used for over a year, consider donating them to charity.

 Use mothballs – place naphthalene balls inside tightly closed containers and spaces where your clothing is stored.
 The chemical will emit a vapour which will kill any and all pests.
 The closed space will prevent the fumes from escaping, and that’s a good thing because they are dangerous to humans.
-For that reason, follow the instructions down to a T.

 Wash fabrics regularly – clean them with hot water.
 This is rather important for clothing which has not been used for some time.